Guest400123064/empathic-bot/apps/browser_client/README.md

 ```
 python main.py < your_id > --host-bot < GCP_addr > --port-bot < GCP_port >
 ```
 In the command, `your_id` is simply used to generate the filename for produced chat history `JSON` file.
 So, better without any white space. `GCP_addr` and `GCP_port` are used to indicate where is the chatbot hosted.
-By default, the client script assumes the bot running locally, with default parameter `localhost` and `35496` respectively.
-For example, suppose the user ID is `wangy49`, with the chatbot hosted at `34.27.46.58` (port `35496`), the corresponding command should be,
+By default, the client script assumes the bot running locally, with __default parameter `"localhost"` and `"35496"`__ respectively.
+For example, suppose the user ID is `wangy49`, with the chatbot hosted at `34.123.81.87` (port `35496`), the corresponding command should be,
 ```
-python main.py wangy49 --host-bot 34.27.46.58
+python main.py wangy49 --host-bot 34.123.81.87
 ```
-Currently, there is a dummy chatbot hosted at `34.27.46.58` that echos back everything you typed with the format `"[ echo ] :: < your_message >"`.
+Currently, there is a dummy chatbot hosted at `34.123.81.87` that echos back everything you typed with the format `"[ echo ] :: < your_message >"`.
 Thus, copy-paste the above command and __change the user ID to your own choice__ should work (don't use `wangy49`, although the script still runs).
 If the client starts successfully, you should see from command line,
 ```
-Connected to chatbot at < ws://34.27.46.58:35496/websocket >.
+Connected to chatbot at < ws://34.123.81.87:35496/websocket >.
 Please access the chatting service at < http://localhost:8080/ >.
 ```
 Now, in your browser (where you usually type `google.com`), enter `http://localhost:8080/` and hit enter.
-You should be able to see a simple chat GUI (see below). __Hit enter to start the chat service.
+You should be able to see a simple chat GUI (see below). __Say anything and hit enter to start the chat service.
 The conversation won't start automatically.__

 ![example-gui](example.png)

 __Stop Chatting:__ In the input block, type `[DONE]` and hit enter to stop the chat service __(DO NOT FORGET THE SQUARE BRACKETS)__, and the chat history should be saved locally under `PROGRAM_FOLDER/chat/`.

 ## __Chat History__
 Chat history is saved as `< your_id >-< date_time >.json` in a __list-of-dictionaries__ format.
 Each dictionary corresponds to a user/bot response.
-The `PROGRAM_FOLDER/chat/example-12_07_17_13.json` examples should be clear enough.
+The `PROGRAM_FOLDER/chat/example-02_16_01_17.json` examples should be clear enough.
+Further, there is a `CSV` file with the same name that you should annotate you preferences towards two different responses from the bot, namely, `base_response` and `rendered_response`.
+See [annotation instructions](https://github.com/Guest400123064/empathic-bot/tree/main/tasks/renyi_in_lab_data_collection).

 ## __Potential Problems__
 __Local Browser Port Blocked:__ It is possible that the default port __for browser__ (8080) is blocked.
 You can try to use other port like 5000 or 8000, e.g.,